nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deletes a customer from the list of customers, using their phone number as an identifier.

 If the customer has orders, their orders will be deleted by CHIM.
+Any cheeses assigned to those orders will also be deleted.

 Format: `deletecustomer p/PHONE_NUMBER`